l-Braden-l/f-string-paired-programming/README.md

 - be able to use the `input( )` function to prompt the user for information to add to an f-string
 - be able to use an f-string in your Python script

+### Resources

+- See p.
+21 in the *Python Crash Course* book
+- See also this wiki page about [using variables in strings](https://github.com/manfredspitze/print-function-starter/wiki/Using-&-Printing-Variables-in-Strings)

 ### Directions

 - Work with your assigned partner